DallanQ/terraforming_mars_ares_expedition/Manual.md

 Once all players have done this, the chosen phase cards are revealed.
 These cards determine which phases are resolved this round.
 For each phase that was chosen for this round, flip the associated phase tracking token faceup so that the name of the phase is showing.

+> Image of a phase card placed at a 90 degree angle on top of the last card they choose and a yellow arrow pointing sideways to an image of a revealed phase card

+*A player is not allowed to pick the same phase two rounds in a row*

 ### B. RESOLVE PHASES STEP (page 11)

 During this step, players resolve the phases that were chosen during the planning step.
 The chosen phases are always resolved in the following order: